5jt/dyalog-cookbook/manuscript/04-Logging .md

   Apart from offering recursive searches (a feature we don’t need here) the `Dir` function also normalizes the separator character.
 Under Windows it will always be a backslash while under Linux it is always a slash character.

   Although Windows itself is quite relaxed about the separator and accepts a slash as well as a backslash, as soon as you call something else in one way or another you will find that slashes are not accepted.
-For example: any setting of `⎕USING`.
+For example any setting of `⎕USING`.

 * We use `APLTreeUtils.WriteUtf8File` rather than `⎕NPUT`: